Boyle-Lab/Boyle-Lab.github.io/_posts/2019/2019-07-10-JOSS_CGIMP.md

 - Papers
 ---

-Out newest method for browser SOMs is now available at the Journal of Open Source Software!
+Our newest method for browser SOMs is now available at the Journal of Open Source Software!
+CGIMP is an interactive tool for exploring self-organizing maps and projecting genomic or experimental covariates onto trained models in real time.
+It turns complex high-dimensional clustering results into an accessible, interpretable visual analysis.
+Congratulations to Adam on leading this work!